durner/yolo-autonomous-drone/README.md

 ## Requirements
 To run this project Keras and Theano are needed for the deeplearning part.
 Furthermore a working libardrone must be installed.
 For shirt detection opencv must be installed on the system.

+##
+For the YOLO network we tweaked the original implementation of https://github.com/sunshineatnoon/Darknet.keras